DecAIHub/papers/taxonomy-vocabulary-governance/README.md

 ## Artifacts

-The package provides six artifact groups as described in the manuscript's Data Availability section:
+The package provides seven artifact groups as described in the manuscript's Data Availability section:

 | # | Artifact | Directory | Description |
 |---|----------|-----------|-------------|